Table of Contents

 Two important starting points for your file naming strategy are:

-- A file name is a principal identifier for a file
+- A file name is a principal identifier of a file

 Good file names provide useful clues to the content, status and version of a file, uniquely identify a file and help in classifying and sorting files.
 File names that reflect the file content also facilitate searching and discovering files.
 In collaborative research, it is essential to keep track of changes and edits to files via the file name.